How Copper Is Mined And Extracted

 So, What’s The Story About Copper?

-Copper has the distinction of being the first metal used by humans in quantity.
+The history of copper is special because copper is the first metal used by humans in quantity.
 Initially used as early as 10,000 years ago, early copper workers found the metal very easy to work with.
 They could hammer the copper into thin sheets, and then form the sheets into complex shapes.
 These became more complex as the skill level of workers increased.

 By about 6400 B.C. the Turks were melting and casting copper into various decorative objects, which the Egyptians then copied around 4000 B.C..
 Most of the copper used by the Turks came from natural surface deposits or from meteorites that had fallen to earth.
-The first historical mention of the organized extraction of copper ore occurred in about 3800 B.C. in an Egyptian reference to Sinai Peninsula mining operations.
+In the history of copper, the first historical mention of the organized extraction of copper ore occurred in about 3800 B.C. in an Egyptian reference to Sinai Peninsula mining operations.

 About 800 years later, after the Romans discovered large deposits of copper ore on the island of Cyprus, the conquerors gave the metal a Latin name—aes cyprium—that eventually shortened to cyprium, changed to cuprum, before its final adoption of the English incarnation, word copper.